bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 So there it is.
 This activity takes an `int` input, calls an external number generator function, and returns the result.

 When creating activity functions, it is important to be aware that they should be extremely simple and fast.
-There are different [hosting plans](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale) that you may use for your functions, but unless you are using a consumption plan, you aren´t really running serverless, and you are missing out on the good parts.
+There are different [hosting plans](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale) that you may use for your functions, but unless you are using a consumption plan, you aren't really running serverless, and you are missing out on the good parts.
 This means that your activity duration should never, ever, exceed 5 minutes.
 (It is possible to increase the maximum duration to 10 minutes, but if you need to do that, you are probably doing too much work in the function.)

 ### Sub-orchestrators